dewi-alliance/hotspot-manufacturers/applications/Innov.md

 # **Manufacturing Information**

+**Have you built and delivered radio hardware products before?**

+ Yes

+**Have you built gateways before?**

+Yes

+**How many gateways did you make?**

+We have manufactured and sold 1000 gateways in the past in Singapore.

+**If you have not built gateways before, are you using a third party manufacturer?
+This is the single largest risk with most hardware ventures.
+If possible please provide information about your manufacturing partners and supply chain.**

- We have long-standing business cooperation with many trusted manufacturing partners.
+We produce the gateways, and we also have excellent business cooperation with many trusted manufacturing partners.

 # **Proof of Identity**

  To be submitted privately to DeWi.

 # **Budget & Capital**

+**How many of these are you hoping to make and sell?**

  We have invested enough funds to produce more than 5000 units per month.
 If necessary, we will re-plan the quantity to meet the market demand.

+**How much money will be required up-front?**

+$500,000

+**How much money do you have on-hand**

+ $1,000,000

+**and how much do you have access to?**

+$1,000,000

+**What is your plan for additional financing if required?
+This is the second biggest risk in new hardware ventures -- getting almost over the line and then running out of cash.**

+Our company will receive more than $1,000,000 investment funds next month, and we can get more cash by selling our products in the future.

 # **Risks & Challenges**